 The webinar will be for a specific time and I prefer to close down shortly before this rather than be cut off by the system!
 We will say goodbye to the attendees and I will then close down the webinar.

-I will then arrange for the webinar to be loaded up either (for one of our training webinars) to the training section of Landlord Law along with any notes, and the powerpoint, or (for an event talk) to any event website which delegates have access to.
+After the webinar or event, I will then arrange for the webinar to be loaded up either (for one of our training webinars) to the training section of Landlord Law along with any notes, and the PowerPoint, or (for an event talk) to any event website which delegates have access to.

 We will often base CPD questionnaires on presentations.
 Users will be able to download a CPD certificate if they get 60% answers correct.